-The proposed rule change would provide that the aggregate portfolio margin and maintenance requirements may not exceed ten times the member's Net Capital, as computed under SEC Rule 15c3-1.
+Under the rule change, the aggregate portfolio margin and maintenance requirements may not exceed ten times the member's Net Capital, as computed under SEC Rule 15c3-1.
 This requirement places a ceiling on the amount of portfolio margin a broker-dealer can extend to its customers.